 This is a guest post from Human Resources:

-Members of the campus community honored service milestones of more than 250 Wake Forest staff members who were celebrating approximately 2,800 combined years of service.
-These individuals were recognized at the 16th annual Staff Rewards & Recognition on Tuesday, October 11 at Bridger Field House.
-Later in the day, a campus-wide reception was open to all faculty and staff in the Green Room of Reynolda Hall.
+The campus community celebrated service milestones for more than 250 Wake Forest staff members with approximately 2,800 combined years of service.
+These individuals were recognized at the annual Staff Rewards & Recognition Luncheon Oct.
+9 at the Sutton Center.
+Faculty and staff joined a campus-wide reception in the Green Room of Reynolda Hall later the same day.

-Staff members celebrating 30 or more years of service included:
+Staff members who have achieved 30 or more years of service are:

-Betsy Chapman, Director of Parent Giving, and Patty Kennedy, Administrative Assistant in the Department of Health and Exercise Science, were also recognized as Employees of the Year.
+Philip Honaker, Plant Operator in Facilities and Campus Services, and Tom Benza, Associate Director in the Financial Aid Office, also were recognized as Employees of the Year.
 They were nominated by faculty and staff for their contributions in the areas of innovation, integrity, accountability, inclusion, and Pro Humanitate.